We Have A Body

 There is an ever-growing culture of activism and self-criticism that, for those who take it seriously, have the power of rattling you out of shape and into disconnected pieces.
 And it should be uncomfortable.
 Staying within the comforts of your own world resists change and thus continuity.
 ‘Continuity’ as opposed to ‘progress’ because it acknowledges the unattractive difficulty, the lumpy, hairy, awkwardness of change that we are all party to.

 You can break out your window and float on a cloud and there you are.
 You have reintegrated into something different and just as strange as you were before, but there you are.
-You have persevered.
 Sometimes losing control of what makes sense to you is exactly the push you need out of stifling rooms.